-There have been many times since my diagnosis that people have asked me, ‘What is fibromyalgia?’
-To be honest, I had never heard of it before my doctor suggested that I might be living with this syndrome.
+Since my diagnosis, many people have asked me, ‘What is fibromyalgia?’
+I’d never heard of it either before my doctor suggested that I might be living with this syndrome.

 New Latin ‘fibro’ – meaning ‘fibrous tissue’